tzi-labs/whats-that-tech-js-sdk/README.md

 - `*.pass.html`: Positive detection case
 - `*.fail.html`: Negative case

 These fixtures help validate detectors and prevent false positives/negatives.
+As hardcoding URLs that would pass tests today, may not pass the same test tomorrow.
+To update the test files and tech detector settings you must use whatsthattech-core - https://github.com/tzi-labs/whatsthattech-core.

+You can simply just modify the "fingerprints" folder in the root of this SDK as well, create a branch with your updates and it will automaticly become a branch here - https://github.com/tzi-labs/whatsthattech-core.
+See Contributing section for more details.

 ## Contributing